 While many of our articles and books use the phrase mental abuse, from now on we have decided to use the term mind games instead.
-In real life situations the term mental abuse can leave room for doubt, where the terms mind games, or passive aggressive mind games are more descriptive and exact.
+As the term mental abuse can leave room in real life situations for doubt about what this type of abuse really means, we find the terms mind games, or passive aggressive mind games more descriptive and exact.

 What are Mind Games?

 This occurs when a person tries to make someone close to them look ‘crazy’.
 They usually do this to create a smokescreen because they have something they want to hide.
 This may include affairs, sexual misconduct, domestic violence or other immoral or criminal activity.

 If the aggressor succeeds in provoking an extreme emotional response from the person they are targeting, they may make other members of their family and community believe them unbalanced or ‘crazy’ and distract attention away from themselves.

 Like all types of aggression, the aggression of mind games can take many forms.
 Telling lies about a person to destroy a person’s reputation, stalking and intimidation, gaslighting, scapegoating and malicious gossip are all forms of mental aggression.

 As mind games are usually perpetrated to hide some other more overt form of abuse, they are often passive.
 Passive aggressive mind games can take many forms.
 These may include pretending not to hear or understand someone and other ways of pretending that someone is not making sense.
 They may also include keeping family members divided against each other so they will not get together and figure out the truth.

 Turning people against each other may also be a way for the aggressor to position themselves as ‘favorite’ among the people in their life.

 Like all forms of aggression, mind games can be destructive to a person’s health and vitality and may damage their confidence, relationships and mental health.